-When submitting by mail, figures or photos produced to be sufficiently large and clear shall be inserted in the manuscript so that 1 page of the manuscript shall not have more than one photo so that they would not be affected even if they would be reduced in the process of printing.
-Also, original files of photos shall be submitted in CD files.
-When submitting files, the resolution shall be 300 dpi or higher and the files shall be JPG, TIFF or EPS files.
+Figures or photos produced to be sufficiently large and clear shall be inserted in the manuscript so that 1 page of the manuscript shall not have more than one photo so that they would not be affected even if they would be reduced in the process of printing.
+The resolution shall be 300 dpi or higher and the files shall be JPG, TIFF or EPS files.
 A serial number shall be written next to the indication, ‘Fig’ after a period and a space using Arabic numerals in the order of citation in the text and then a period shall be added.
-The title and the description shall be written in English without fail.
+The title and the description shall be written in English.

 12. Figures and graphs